-As we enter the downturn driven by Covid-19 (may it be very short!), I’ve been struck by notices from governors and mayors outlining the “essential” positions that can continue working because of their necessity for society’s functioning.
+As we enter the downturn driven by Covid-19 (may it be very short!), I’ve marked the notices from governors and mayors outlining the “essential” positions that can continue working because of their necessity for society’s functioning.
 Many of these positions are blue-collar, which continues a trend from past recessions and slowdowns.
 Often, blue-collar jobs continue working even as other parts of the economy shut down.

 In fact, this durability is a good reason to consider certain blue-collar careers.

-Public Utilities – Public utilities are too big and too important to be shuttered.
-Those who work to deliver us water, power, and communication lines are usually insulated from recessions.
+Shuttering public utilities is hard.
+They are too big and too important.
+Thus, those who work to deliver us water, power, and communication lines are usually insulated from recessions.
 After all, those lines have to be maintained and long-term investment concerns generally outweigh short-term changes in the economy.

-Healthcare – Blue-collar positions like medical sonographer, nurse, and home health aides fare well in the healthcare industry even during recessions.
-Healthcare is not typically something that can be put off and it’s not something that people can cut back on, so employment and pay in this industry stay steady.
+Blue-collar positions like medical sonographer, nurse, and home health aides fare well in the healthcare industry even during recessions.
+Typically, healthcare is not something that people put off.
+It’s also not something that people can cut back on, so employment and pay in this industry stay steady.

 This is just the tip of the iceberg, many other blue-collar careers and positions are protected from recessions.
 For instance, some positions as construction workers, HVAC techs, security staff, electricians, and hazardous materials handlers remain essential and are insulated from economic slowdowns.

 If you’re inclined to take a position that offers you shelter from downturns, any of the above will be a good choice of career.